dmlc/gluon-cv/README.md

 - For advanced examples, check out our [Scripts](http://gluon-cv.mxnet.io/master/scripts/index.html).
 - For experienced users, check out our [API Notes](https://gluon-cv.mxnet.io/api/data.datasets.html#).

-If you use our code or models in your research, please cite with:
+If you use our code or models in your research, please kindly cite our papers:

 ```
 @article{he2018bag,